johnbillion/fair-tools/README.md

 When using `--signing-file` without `--signing-key`, defaults to signing with the first available rotation key that isn't being revoked.

 Use `--cleanup` to delete the revoked key from the key file after success.

+## FAQs

+### I installed fair-tools globally but it's not always available, why not?

+If you're using `nvm` or `fnm` to manage Node.js versions you'll need to install it globally for each version.
+This is how those tools and Node.js versions work, it's not specific to fair-tools.

+### Is this an official FAIR tool?

+No. Its license facilitates it being transferred to The FAIR Web Foundation at a later date should they wish.

 ## Alternatives